SwishReal/Buckshot-Roulette-Android-Port/README.md

 # Buckshot-Roulette-Android-Port
 This is a port of the game Buckshot Roulette on an Android smartphone.

-This is a port of the game Buckshot Roulette on an Android smartphone.
 Good optimization and graphics close to the original with convenient controls are in the box of this project!

 -   -   -